Version 3.0; June 8, 2020

-NOTE: (i) A PDF-version of this document can be downloaded from the Department’s website. (ii) You may see older versions (in particular, version 2.0) in other UCF websites; the content is largely the same but we have corrected typos, updated information, and clarified some points. (iii) In case of conflicting info, the Graduate Catalog supercedes anything written here.
+NOTE: (i) A PDF-version of this document can be downloaded from the Department’s website. (ii) You may see older versions (in particular, version 2.0) in other UCF websites; the content is largely the same but we have corrected typos, updated information, and clarified some points. (iii) In case of conflicting info, the Graduate Catalog supercedes anything written here. (iv) Edits to this document since its promulgation are indicated in italics with “Ed.”

 This handbook provides supplemental information and guidelines to the Department of Physics Doctoral and Master’s degree handbooks and contains information that is unique to the Planetary Sciences Track.
 The UCF Graduate Catalog descriptions in effect when a student was admitted take precedence over either handbook.
 This handbook is guidance, not a contract.
 Ultimately, the judgement of the advisor, Supervisory and Dissertation Committees, Planetary Graduate Committee, and Planetary Graduate Coordinator take precedence.
 However, major departures from the procedures outlined here require the concurrence of the advisor, Supervisory or Dissertation Committee, and Planetary Graduate Committee.